 Makerspaces

 In Upper School, as the technical challenges become more complex, students design and construct more complex machines, fusing mechanical and electrical engineering, to create and program complex robotic devices.
-The engineering and computer engineering labs are our most comprehensive makerspaces, equipped with 3-D printers and laser cutters as well as state-of-of-the art design software.
+The engineering and computer engineering labs are our most comprehensive makerspaces, equipped with 3D printers and laser cutters as well as state-of-of-the art design software.
 Students work in project teams to create elegant, increasingly efficient solutions to complex engineering challenges and then test machines in adjacent hallways abuzz with activity.